I love Halloween, and I love giving ideas on how to celebrate the holiday.

 These are so easy and so spooky!
 Simply wrap wieners up with strips of crescent roll dough.

-- 2 packages of hot dogs
+- Two packages of hot dogs

-- 1 tube refrigerated crescent rolls
+- One tube of refrigerated crescent rolls

 - Rinse and pat dry the hot dogs.

-- Bake in 374 degree oven until brown.
+- Bake in 374-degree oven until brown.

 4. Really Creepy Salsa